 - Creating new nanoscale functionalities for nanophotonics, quantum sensing and energy conversion

 - Femtosecond to microsecond time-resolved absorption spectroscopy with UV to NIR excitation and UV to THz probe

 - Ultrafast photoluminescence spectroscopy and microscopy

 - Single photon microscope for quantum optics and photon correlation studies

 - Confocal Raman microscopy and mapping

-- TEM, SEM, laser scanning confocal fluorescence microscopy
+- Scanning electron microscopy and laser scanning confocal fluorescence microscopy